-When travelling from the field, road lights are used to light up the area ahead of the windrower.
+Road lights are used to light up the area ahead of the windrower.

 The following lights are functional when ROAD LIGHT button (A) is pressed and the operator's station is locked in the engine-forward mode.

 - To toggle between the low and high beams, press HIGH BEAM button (B) - To operate the hazard lights press HAZARD LIGHT button (C)